Carldell Johnson

 Carldell "Squeaky" Johnson (born January 28, 1983) is an American former professional basketball player.
-He played college basketball at the University of Alabama-Birmingham from 2003 to 2006 after beginning his collegiate career at Salt Lake Community College.
-Since turning professional in 2006, he has spent time with three different teams in Mexico and two in Belgium, as well as having multiple stints with the Austin Toros of the NBA Development League.
-He has been a non-roster invitee of the San Antonio Spurs on two occasions, and played with the New Orleans Hornets during the 2011–12 NBA season.
+He played college basketball for the UAB Blazers from 2003 to 2006 after beginning his collegiate career at Salt Lake Community College.
+Since turning professional in 2006, he has spent time with three different teams in Mexico and two in Belgium, as well as having multiple stints with the Austin Spurs (then Austin Toros) of the NBA Development League.
+He has been a non-roster invitee of the San Antonio Spurs on two occasions and played with the New Orleans Hornets during the 2011–12 NBA season.

+Johnson holds the record for the most games played for the Austin Toros/Austin Spurs, having a total of 230 games played with the organization.

 Early years

 Johnson was born on January 28, 1983, in New Orleans, Louisiana, to Lonnie Johnson and Elise Ramsey.
 He has one brother.
 When he was 17 years old, his father died of cancer.
 In December 2011, Carldell said that, "My whole life, I’ve been trying to grind it out and work hard to get where I need to be.
 My father died from cancer, and I grew up in a tough neighborhood in (eastern) New Orleans, where guys would get bored and find time to get into other things, like stealing cars and walking around looking for fights.
 But Coach Tillman would always pick me up and have us going to practice, whether it was basketball season or not."
 He attended John F. Kennedy High School in New Orleans and transferred to Marion Abramson High School for his senior year.
 At Abramson he played basketball under head coach Robert Tillman.
 Tillman was also Johnson's coach in AAU basketball.
 After high school, he was not recruited by any division one schools to play basketball, so he attended Salt Lake Community College, where he was the team's starting point guard.
 He averaged eight points and eight assists during his one season there.
 Following the season, Tillman approached then-University of Alabama-Birmingham head basketball coach Mike Anderson and told him to, "just watch [Johnson] a little bit; get all your players together and play a pickup game and let him guard your point guard."
 Eventually, as Tillman says in an interview with The Times-Picayune, "They went out there and played, and after it was all over, Mike said he was going to give him a try, but he would have to sit out his first year."

-During Hurricane Katrina in 2006, his mother Elise, who lived in New Orleans at the time, had her house destroyed, but managed to evacuate to Houston, Texas, before joining Carldell in Birmingham, Alabama.
+During Hurricane Katrina in 2006, his mother Elise had her house in New Orleans destroyed, but managed to evacuate to Houston, Texas, before joining Carldell in Birmingham, Alabama.
 Presently, she resides in Houston.